 If you are currently unemployed, read The Best LinkedIn Job Title When You Are Unemployed.

+What Should My LinkedIn Headline Say?
 The 4-Part Headline Formula

 Try the following formula when you’re stumped for an effective LinkedIn Headline that leverages your industry expertise, achievements, and keywords: